ScreenJournal

 Resolution: Positive.
 Customer issue resolved.
 Upsell declined politely.

-Multiply that across hundreds of daily calls and you get a real-time pulse on customer experience — without anyone listening to a single recording.
+Multiply that across hundreds of daily calls and you get a real-time pulse on customer experience, without anyone needing to sit through a single recording.

 Talk-to-Listen Ratio